jeremiahalex/project-3-starter/README.md

 Users are able to plan their events with information on the price of the items that they are planning to buy.

-All information of items are fetched from NTUC Fairprice via webscraping.
+All information of items are fetched from [NTUC Fairprice](http://www.fairprice.com.sg/) via web scraping.

 ---